michaellu15/react-to-do-list/README.md

-# A simple React To-Do List
+# A Simple React To-Do List